 How do I order plantation shutters?

 If you’re interested in getting one of the many types of window shutters installed in your home, it couldn’t be more simple.
 Download our brochure for more examples of shutters in customer homes, then give the team a call on 0800 9700 800 or request an appointment online.
 We’ll send one of our experienced consultants to visit you, discuss your design and shutter options, and take measurements for your window.
-You’ll receive a quote usually within 24 hours of your consultant visiting and can finalise any changes before placing your order with us.
+You’ll receive a quote usually within 24 hours of your consultant visiting.
+They’ll help you find the cheapest plantation shutters available that fit your needs.
 Your plantation shutter will be made bespoke for your room, in approximately 8-10 weeks from the date they were ordered.
 We’ll then book you in for a full fit as soon as they’re ready and you can sit back, relax and admire your new plantation shutters.

 What shall I do now?

 Order yourself a brochure today, it’s a Shutterly Fabulous source of inspiration packed with images of homes we’ve fitted our plantation shutters in.